prebid/prebid.github.io/prebid-mobile/prebid-mobile-pbs.md

 ### Register with AppNexus

--   Go to the [Prebid Server sign-up page](https://prebid.adnxs.com) and click the button to sign up.
+-   Go to the [Prebid Server application page](https://prebid.adnxs.com) and click **Apply**.
--   You'll receive an account ID and will be able to set up server-side bidder configurations.
+-   You'll receive an email notifying you as to whether you've been granted access to the AppNexus-hosted Prebid Server implementation.
+If you receive access you'll be provided with an account ID and will be able to set up server-side bidder configurations.

 ### Register with Rubicon Project